o7raven/Base-Converter/README.md

 # Base-Converter
-Basic php page that converts any number to any base
+Basic php page that converts any number to any base (In Czech) Tailor-made for Mr. Brenek